 The information below will help identify the testing results for specific neighborhoods.
-The chart on the left, reflects the most recent sampling data from October 2016.
+The chart on the left, reflects sampling data from October 2016 through December 2017.
 The colors correspond with the water systems in the map on the right.
 If you click on the image, it will enlarge for better viewing of the results.

 Is the quality of my water OK?

 All Marana Water systems meet the current required federal and state water quality standards for drinking water.
 However, as your local water professionals, we also know that not every chemical compound or microbiological risk is regulated.
 By staying aware of our local environment and the environment of our nation, we can conduct additional, voluntary water quality sampling to help us understand and identify potential issues before they become a drinking water regulated item.
 Activities like this sampling program will allow us to effectively plan for possible additional infrastructure and treatment options in a proactive, not reactive, manner.